cat394/mongo-request-handler/README.md

 # MongoDB Data API Request Handler (MRH)

+> ![WARNING]
+> This project will no longer be supported on September 15, 2024 due to developers losing interest in MongoDB.

 ![Kokomi, in school uniform with red twin-tailed hair and red eyes, says, "ORM?
 ODM?
 We don't need that!"](https://github.com/cat394/mongo-request-handler/blob/main/images/thumbnail.webp)

 ## Features